jonathanharrell/cjarellano-v2/content/posts/to-overact-or-underplay-that-is-the-question.md

   ></iframe>
 </div>

-In this 1948 adaptation, Sir Lawrence Olivier (who also directed) portrays Hamlet with a sort of haughty prissiness.
+In this 1948 adaptation, Sir Laurence Olivier (who also directed) portrays Hamlet with a sort of haughty prissiness.
 It’s a watchable performance because of its unsettling precision.
 Even in Hamlet's uncertain moments, Olivier moves with poise and purpose.
 Not a breath or tic is wasted.
 It’s not so much that you feel for this Hamlet; it’s more like you want to keep an eye on him because you feel like he’ll cut you the second you turn away.
 He’s chilling, but with enticing notes of sadness.

 <div class="relative mb-12" style="padding: 56.25% 0 0 0;">
   <iframe